 A one-tenth scale model of the Mayflower will soon be ready for commemorative events in Dartmouth this summer.

-Support for the project aims to raise awareness of the Axminster brand amongst regional and national boat building and model making communities and also highlight the application of centuries-old traditional woodworking and carpentry skills.
+Support for the project aims to raise awareness of the Axminster brand among regional and national boat building and model making communities.
+And also highlight the application of centuries-old woodworking and carpentry skills.

 Lead builder, Ian Kirkwood, is excited about the prospect of seeing the completed model revealed to the public in June.